 WHAT'S ON THIS WEBSITE?

-The Racine de Monville Home Page contains an extensive Chronology of the extraordinary life of the creator of the Desert de Retz, François Henri Racine de Monville, along with a comprehensive bibliography of Sources of information about the Desert de Retz and its historical context.
+The Racine de Monville Home Page contains an extensive Chronology of the extraordinary life of the creator of the Désert de Retz, François Nicolas Henri Racine de Monville, along with a comprehensive bibliography of Sources of information about the Desert de Retz and its historical context.

 View twenty-five color photos of the Désert de Retz.

-Twenty-five photographs of the Désert de Retz and links to photographs taken as recen tly as 2012 are located on the Photos page.
+Twenty-five photographs of the Désert de Retz and links to photographs on other websites are located on the Photos page.

-The News Log documents information from the media about the Désert de Retz aas wekk as updates and news about this website.
+The News Log documents and information from the media about the Désert de Retz as well as updates and news about this website.

 The Francophilia page contains over 50 carefully selected links of interest to Francophiles and Francophones.